google/built_value.dart/README.md

 dev dependency on `built_value_generator` and `build_runner`.
 See the example [pubspec.yaml](https://github.com/google/built_value.dart/blob/master/example/pubspec.yaml).

+If using Flutter, the equivalent command is `flutter packages pub run build_runner build`.
+Alternatively, put your `built_value` classes in a separate Dart package with no dependency on Flutter.
+You can then use `built_value` as normal.

 If using a version before v5.2.0, codegen is triggered via either a [build.dart](https://github.com/google/built_value.dart/blob/92783c27a08ac3c73f28bb08736b9d4a30fa3b7e/example/tool/build.dart) to do a one-off build or a